sebastiandine/openNES-Snake/README.md

 * [Nerdy Nights Tutorials](http://nintendoage.com/pub/faq/NA/index.html?load=nerdy_nights_out.html) - Even if it is based on introducing you to assembly, this is the classic lecture for understanding the NES architecture for many years.

+## How To Build Locally
+To build a `.NES` rom from the project's sources, execute the build script at `build/build.sh` from the `build` directory or the script `build/build.bat` if you are working on Windows.
+Note that these scripts depend on the cc65 cross compiler, so you need ensure that this is available on your system.

-## How-To Built
+## Development Container
-To build the software into an .NES rom, you need to have installed cc65 on your local machine in order to run eighter the script `build/build.sh` for Linux based systems or build/build.bat` for Windows based systems.
-You always find a build of the master-branch at `build/snake.nes`.
+This project provides [VS Code Development Container](https://code.visualstudio.com/docs/remote/containers) configuration at `.devcontainer/`.
+Via this configuration, you automatically have a complete development environment for developing NES games.

 ## Notes for Contributors
-Feel free to fork this project and extend its content.
+Feel free to fork this project and extend it.
 If you find bugs, please submit them as issues so we can discuss together how you can fix them.
 All your contributions need to include explaining Doxygen comments in order to share your knowledge with future contributors and maintaining the project's code documentation.